-H-E-B is celebrating its 110th anniversary this year, and the grocery store chain is doing better than ever.
-The store was featured in Forbes in 2014 for its off-the-charts business saavy, and has been a favorite vendor of native Texans for as long as they’ve been operating.
+H-E-B has been around for over 110 years and the grocery store chain is doing better than ever as one of the most beloved American chains.
+Fanatics are incredibly passionate about the store, just like some people will only go to Whole Foods or Trader Joes.
+The store was featured in Forbes in 2014 for its off-the-charts business savvy and has been a favorite vendor of native Texans for as long as they've been operating.
+Mark my words, it really is one of the best destinations in Texas, the only downside is it hasn't made it to Dallas yet.

 10. H-E-B does not stand for "Here, Everything's Better"